The Importance Of Acetylation

 NAT2 K268R - SNP A803G*- Liver and intestines

 The test will show either --,-+, or ++ for the various possible polymorphisms.
-Here is how to interrpret this.
+Here is how to interpret this.

 If the person has is negative (--) for both chromosomes, then neither carries the genetic variation.

-If the person has one negative (-+) positive and one negative result, then one chromosome carries the genetic variation.
+If the person has one negative (-+) and one positive result, then one chromosome carries the genetic variation.

 If the person have two (++) positive results, then both chromosomes carry the genetic variation.